Althaf-ahammed/ms-machine_test/README.md

 - The design was based on a Figma mockup provided during the machine test.
 - The application is fully responsive and optimized for different screen sizes.
-- [Tailwind CSS](https://tailwindcss.com/) was used for fast and responsive styling.
+- [Tailwind CSS](https://tailwindcss.com/) was used for rapid and consistent styling.
+- TypeScript was used for added type safety during development.

 ---

-Feel free to reach out if you need any additional information regarding the project setup, code, or deployment.
+Feel free to reach out if you have any questions or need further clarification regarding the project setup or deployment process.

----

 ## License